Jake (gamer): Houston Outlaws

 On December 7, 2019, Lyon announced that he was retiring from professional Overwatch competition, citing that he felt that he "forcibly stagnated [his] process of learning, growth, and exploration."

 On January 21, 2021, Lyon came out of retirement and signed with the Houston Outlaws as a player and the director of player development.
-In the 2022 season, he stepped down as play to assume a coaching position with the Outlaws.
+In the 2022 season, he stepped down as a player to assume a coaching position with the Outlaws.

 National team career

 Jake was selected as the captain of the 2017 United States Overwatch World Cup team.
 The team qualified for the tournament finals at BlizzCon 2017 through their participation in a qualification tournament in Santa Monica, California.
 This event was Lyon's first offline tournament in front of a live audience; his previous competitions were online-only.1:30 At the main event, the team lost in the quarterfinals in an unexpectedly close series to favorites and eventual tournament-winners South Korea.